qu-genesis/metro_transit_pings/README.md

 # Metro Transit Pings 🚌

-**Me go bus when?** - Automated bus departure alerts for Metro Transit Minneapolis

-Never miss your bus again!
-This system automatically monitors Metro Transit bus arrivals and sends you timely Telegram notifications so you know exactly when to leave your apartment.
+An automated bus alert system that monitors Metro Transit Minneapolis departures and sends timely Telegram notifications so you never miss your bus.
+Running entirely on GitHub Actions (no server needed), it checks real-time bus data every 5 minutes during your configured schedule and alerts you 15 minutes before you need to leave.

-## Features

-- 📱 **Telegram Alerts**: Get instant push notifications on your phone
-- 🕐 **Smart Timing**: Alerts sent 15 minutes before you need to leave
-- 🚌 **Multi-Route Support**: Track multiple bus routes simultaneously
-- ⚠️ **Delay Notifications**: Get updates if your bus is running late
-- 🤖 **Fully Automated**: Runs on GitHub Actions - no server needed!
-- ⏰ **Scheduled Monitoring**: Only runs during your configured time window
+Features smart timing calculations based on your walking distance, multi-route monitoring, duplicate prevention, delay notifications, and pause/resume controls.
+Perfect for commuters with predictable schedules who want forceful reminders without constantly checking transit apps.

 ## How It Works

-1. **GitHub Actions** runs every 5 minutes during your active timeframe (8:00-9:10 AM weekdays)
-2. **Fetches real-time data** from Metro Transit API for your configured routes
-3. **Calculates when to alert** based on:
+**GitHub Actions** runs every 5 minutes during your active timeframe (8:00-9:10 AM weekdays), fetches **real-time data** from Metro Transit API for your configured routes. **Calculates when to alert** based on:
    - Bus departure time
    - Your walking time to the stop (3 minutes)
    - Advance notice period (15 minutes)

-4. **Sends Telegram notification** when it's time to head out
-5. **Tracks sent alerts** to prevent duplicates
-6. **Monitors for delays** and sends updates if buses are running late
+**Sends Telegram notification** when it's time to head out. **Tracks sent alerts** to prevent duplicates, *mMonitors for delays** and sends updates if buses are running late.

 ## Setup Instructions